yanuartadityan/signal_interpreter_groupwork/README.md

 2. Install even more modules in *pip* by calling `python -m pip install -r requirements.txt`.
 3. Run pycodestyle by invoking `invoke style`, run pylint by invoking `invoke lint` and run unit test by invoking `invoke unit-test`.

+# 4: Integration Testing, Exceptions and Logging

+Some findings during working late for week 4 assignments:
+* This is probably one of the most usable features, Exceptions and Logging.
+* Tried to solution with different platforms (MacOS, Linux and Windows), and found out that $PYTHONPATH environment variable works differently somehow.
+In Linux and Windows, whenever I started `$ python [params]`, PYTHONPATH should add what `$ pwd` will show, but in Linux and Windows somehow I had to add the *signal_interpreter_workgroup* path manually to the PYTHONPATH by running `$ export $PYTHONPATH=<path to the project>: $PYTHONPATH`.
+* Still not getting how to mock server.
+I have to run the server in the background to get 100% result when running `invoke unit-test`